 The best dog clippers for matted hair should be heavy-duty clippers that can handle the mats quickly and easily without overheating.
 Low to medium speed clippers are preferred for such a thorough job.
 However, depending on the number of mats in your dog’s hair, your best bet may be to visit your local groomer and let the professionals take the wheel.

 How to Prevent Mats

-Wondering how to care for dog hair to prevent mats?
 The best way to handle mats is to avoid them altogether.
-Mats can be prevented with a combo of lifestyle and dietary choices.
+Wondering how to care for dog hair to prevent mats from developing in the first place?
+Essentially, mats can be prevented with a combo of lifestyle and dietary choices.

 Frequent bathing is essential to mat prevention.
-While you should avoid bathing your dog if it has mats already, regular bathing washes away any excess hair that brushing didn’t catch.
+While you should avoid bathing your dog if they already have mats (since water can worsen the mats), regular bathing washes away any excess hair that brushing didn’t catch.

 The perfect bath starts with Vetericyn FoamCare® Pet Shampoo.
 Vetericyn’s pH-balanced formula is spray-on and instantly foaming, making bathtime faster and more fun.

 Vetericyn offers three formulas: FoamCare® Pet Shampoo for all coats, FoamCare® Pet Shampoo for thick coats, and FoamCare® Medicated Pet Shampoo for extra sensitive skin or pups with dermatological conditions.
 Whatever your dog’s needs are, they deserve a gentle, nourishing wash and a gorgeous coat.

 If you’ve been wondering, why is my dog losing hair, even with mats, look into their diet!
 To keep your dog’s hair follicles strong, you need to make sure you’re feeding them a diet full of essential nutrients.
 For hair follicle health, opt for meals that are high in: